internet-sicherheit/eco-blockchain-governance/technical/0009-operational-security-guidelines/README.md

 and provide the test results report to the TGB within three (3) business days.

 ## Drawbacks
-Too high safety requirements could lead to less implementation.
+Too high safety requirements could lead to less network members.

 ## Prior art
 The [Sovrin Governance Framework](https://sovrin.org/library/sovrin-governance-framework/) defines security guidelines to a certain degree as part of the [Steward Technical and Orgnaizatoinal Policies](https://sovrin.org/wp-content/uploads/Steward-Technical-and-Organizational-Policies-V2.pdf).